-Once successful slave addressing is achieved, the data transfer can proceed on a byte-bybyte basis in the direction specified by the RW bit sent by the master.
+Once successful slave addressing has been achieved, the data transfer can proceed on a byte-by-byte basis in the direction specified by the RW bit sent by the master.
 Each transferred byte is followed by an acknowledge bit on the 9th SCL clock cycle.
-If the slave signals a No Acknowledge, the master can generate a STOP signal to abort the data transfer or generate a repeated START signal and start a new transfer cycle.
+If the slave signals a No Acknowledge, the master can generate a STOP signal to abort the data transfer or generate a Repeated START signal and start a new transfer cycle.

-If the master, as the receiving device, does not acknowledge the slave, the slave releases the SDA line for the master to generate a STOP or repeated START signal.
+If the master, as the receiving device, does not acknowledge the slave, the slave releases the SDA line for the master to generate a STOP or Repeated START signal.

-For writing data to a slave store the data to transmit in the Transmit Register and set the WR bit.
-For reading data from a slave, set the RD bit.
+To write data to a slave, store the data to be transmitted in the Transmit Register and set the WR bit.
+To read data from a slave, set the RD bit.
 During a transfer the core set the TIP flag, indicating that a Transfer is In Progress.
 When the transfer is done the TIP flag is reset, the IF flag set and, when enabled, an interrupt generated.
 The Receive Register contains valid data after the IF flag has been set.
 The user may issue a new write or read command when the TIP flag is reset.